-A new, reusable takeaway cup has an integrated payment chip to incentivise customers to reduce their takeaway cup consumption.
+A new, reusable takeaway cup has an integrated payment chip to incentivise customers to reduce their takeaway cup consumption

-The Clever Cup will cost 15 GBP and is sold in packaging which is itself made from recycled coffee cups.
-The cup features a silicon base.
-The contactless chip is detachable for ease of washing.
+The Clever Cup will cost €17.40 and is sold in packaging which is itself made from recycled coffee cups.
+The cup features a silicon base, and the contactless chip is detachable for ease of washing.
 Once topped up using Barclays’ bPay app, the cup can be used to pay for drinks.
-The technology in the cup is not limited to Costa, it can be used wherever customers see the contactless payment symbol.
+The technology in the cup is not limited to Costa; it can be used wherever customers see the contactless payment symbol.

 The Clever Cups are part of Costa Coffee’s wider re-launch of its “next generation” reusable range, encouraging customers to use reusable cups instead of single-use takeaway cups.
 The cups join waste reduction innovations such as biodegradable plastic film and edible straws.
-According to Jason Cotta, Managing Director at Costa Coffee, “Contactless technology has become increasingly prominent in our daily lives and through the launch of the new Costa-Barclaycard Clever Cup we hope to appeal to those tech-savvy customers to help facilitate and drive environmentally friendly behaviour.”
+According to Jason Cotta, Managing Director at Costa Coffee, “Contactless technology has become increasingly prominent in our daily lives and through the launch of the new Costa-Barclaycard Clever Cup we hope to appeal to tech-savvy customers, to help facilitate and drive environmentally friendly behaviour.”